ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.8:** Go to position 6,180 kbp.
 Augustus has predicted gene g112 as a merge of the chicken genes ENSGALT00000000717 and ENSGALT00000000179.
 Based on the RNA-seq evidence, which gene structure do you think is right?

+*The chicken gene model.
+There is no RNA-seq evidence for one of the "connecting" exons predicted by Augustus*

 ## B2.4.
 Re-run AUGUSTUS with "hints" from RNA-seq experiments

 In the previous example, you ran AUGUSTUS *ab initio*, without any external evidence.
 However, as you will learn with the course, there is a very good source of information for the presence of introns and exons in a genome sequence: RNA-seq data.
 As RNA-seq is a snapshot of what is transcribed from a genome, it would be useful to tell AUGUSTUS where there should be an intron or an exon instead of having it guess it.
 This is called "providing hints".
 So, let's generate hints and run AUGUSTUS again.